Fondson/Circle-The-Dot/README.md

 # Circle The Dot

-A Java implementation of the popular mobile game [Circle The Dot](https://itunes.apple.com/ca/app/circle-the-dot/id905410455?mt=8).
+A Java implementation of the popular mobile game [Circle The Dot](https://itunes.apple.com/ca/app/circle-the-dot/id905410455?mt=8) using Swing.
 The computer uses a **breathe-first search** approach to try and escape from the board.

 # Features